YuxinZhaozyx/siyuan-embed-excalidraw/README.md

 **Migrating from other sources:**

-+ Method 1: Simply export your diagram as an SVG from any Excalidraw platform with the "Embed scene" option enabled, then drag the resulting SVG file into SiYuan.
++ Method 1: Simply export your diagram as an SVG/PNG from any Excalidraw platform with the "Embed scene" option enabled, then drag the resulting SVG/PNG file into SiYuan.
 + Method 2: Copy all content from any Excalidraw platform, type `/excalidraw` in the editor, and paste the copied content into the pop-up Excalidraw window.

 ## Changelog

++ v0.2.0
+    + Feature: select SVG or PNG storage for Excalidraw image
+    + Feature: fullscreen edit
+    + Optimize: simplify the menu
 + v0.1.2
     + Optimize: import library
 + v0.1.1